-Simple Machines Forum is an award-winning, open source platform for forum and message board development that is designed to run on minimal server requirements.
+Simple Machines Forum is an award-winning, open source platform for forum and message board development that is designed to run on servers -- even those with limited resources.
 In addition to being easy on servers, it is also designed to be easy to use for novice web developers.
 If you are a first-time webmaster and a forum or message board is your ideal platform, Simple Machines Forum is a great platform for you to use.

 Simple Machines Forum has its own software license type.
-Because of that, the open source software community isn't as supportive of this platform.
+Because of that, the open-source software community isn't as supportive of this platform as it is others.
 This individualized license type prevents the source code from being redistributed and also prevents previous versions from being modified without written permission.
 If you are going to use an open source forum platform, you may want to seek out an alternative to Simple Machines so you can find a larger community for development and support.

 What are the alternatives to Simple Machines?

 There are several alternatives to Simple Machines Forums for forum and message board management.
 Three of the most popular alternatives are phpBB, bbPress and vBulletin.
-Each of those alternatives has a variety of licence types - phpBB is 100% open source, bbPress is open source and available as a plugin on the WordPress platform for content management, and vBulletin is a commercial and proprietary platform.
+Each of those alternatives has a variety of licence types — phpBB is 100% open-source, bbPress is open-source and available as a plugin for WordPress, and vBulletin is a commercial and proprietary platform.

 Do I have to know how to program to use Simple Machines?